gaia-docker/tugbot-collect/README.md

 COMMANDS:
 GLOBAL OPTIONS:
+   --resultserviceurl URL, -u URL             write results to URL, if you want to post results to the results service - set this flag with 'null' (default: "http://localhost:8080/results")
    --outputdir DIR_LOCATION, -o DIR_LOCATION  write results to DIR_LOCATION, if you want not to output results - set this flag with the directory '/dev/null' (default: "/tmp/tugbot-collect")
    --resultsdirlabel KEY, -r KEY              tugbot-collect will use this label KEY to fetch the label value, to find out the results dir of the test container (default: "tugbot.results.dir")
    --matchlabel KEY, -m KEY                   tugbot-collect will collect results from test containers matching this label KEY (default: "tugbot.created.from")